BePo65/mat-tristate-checkbox/README.md

 > &lt;mat-tristate-checkbox&gt; provides the same functionality as the Angular Material checkbox enhanced with 3 states.
 This repository contains the checkbox component and a demo project.

+## Prerequisites

+The package can be used in angular apps with Angular Material installed.

 ## Installation of checkbox

 ```sh